 Antidepressants are a crucial component of a successful treatment strategy for the 10% of Americans over the age of 12 that decreases the severity of their symptoms and improves their quality of life.

-But due proceeds to help with caution and awareness.
+But these procedures must be handled with caution and awareness.
 “Most people don’t think about their coverage when they sign up for a plan, and that’s true for all medical care, but it’s more true when receiving mental health services.”
 She says: “We all anticipate that our insurance will protect us, but mental health coverage is different.”

-Plans may have healthcare professionals not covered by the plan or who cannot accept new patients.
+Plans may have healthcare professionals that are not covered by the plan or that cannot accept new patients.
 Deductibles and copays can add up quickly.